 This is a myth.
 The claim quoted by our questioner is totally wrong.
 The vast majority of fine-tuning/anthropic papers, from the very earliest papers in the 70’s until today, vary many parameters…This myth may have started because, when fine-tuning is presented to lay audiences, it is often illustrated using one-parameter limits…The scientific literature does not simply vary one parameter at a time when investigating life-permitting universes.
 This is a myth, born of (at best) complete ignorance.

 The reality is that varying many constants at once doesn’t make it anywhere close to likely to get a complex ordered universe by chance alone.
-While it might create new combinations which allow for a complex universe, the chances of getting all the constants correct at the same time are still astronomically small.
+While it might create new combinations that allow for a complex universe, the chances of getting all the constants correct at the same time are still astronomically small.

 All the scientists we quoted in episode 3 who endorse the discovery of fine tuning take into account the possibility of varying multiple constants and still arrive at the clear conclusion that the constants of nature are just too fine tuned to be explained as a lucky coincidence.